Last Updated on December 21, 2022 by Rei Garnet

-I remember one time when I’ve just come home and I found my rabbit, Freya, lying on the floor and shaking.
-I was so scared that something is wrong.
+I recall returning home one day to find my rabbit, Freya, lying on the floor, shaking.
+I was so scared that something was wrong.

-But after I came close to her, the little furball runs and binky towards me!
+But after I came close to her, the little furball started running and binkying towards me!

 One of the reasons why your rabbit might be shaking is heatstroke.
-Rabbits don’t have any sweat glands except for a few on their lips, therefore, are more prone to heatstroke especially in the summer.
+Rabbits don’t have any sweat glands except for a few on their lips.
+They are therefore more prone to heatstroke, especially in the summer.

-They also cannot pant like dogs and other animals to signal their owners that it’s too hot because rabbits primarily breathe thru their noses.
+They also cannot pant like dogs and other animals to signal to their owners that it’s too hot.
+Rabbits primarily breathe through their noses.

-One of the most symptoms of heatstroke in rabbits is rapid breathing, which can be mistaken for shaking.
+One of the most common symptoms of heatstroke in rabbits is rapid breathing.
+Which can be mistaken for shaking.

-You can tell if the difference between heatstroke with normal shaking by watching for other symptoms.
+By watching for other symptoms, you can tell the difference between heatstroke and normal shaking.
 Here are the most common symptoms of heatstroke in rabbits:

 - Rapid breathing